webrecorder/browsertrix-crawler/README.md

 # Browsertrix Crawler

 Browsertrix Crawler is a simplified (Chrome) browser-based high-fidelity crawling system, designed to run a complex, customizable browser-based crawl in a single Docker container.
-Browsertrix Crawler uses [puppeteer-cluster](https://github.com/thomasdondorf/puppeteer-cluster) and [puppeteer](https://github.com/puppeteer/puppeteer) to control one or more browsers in parallel.
+Browsertrix Crawler uses [puppeteer](https://github.com/puppeteer/puppeteer) to control one or more browser pages or windows in parallel.

 ## Features

 Thus far, Browsertrix Crawler supports:

-- Single-container, browser based crawling with multiple headless/headful browsers.
+- Single-container, browser based crawling with a headless/headful browser running multiple pages/windows.
-- Support for custom browser behaviors, using [Browsertix Behaviors](https://github.com/webrecorder/browsertrix-behaviors) including autoscroll, video autoplay and site-specific behaviors.
+- Support for custom browser behaviors, using [Browsertrix Behaviors](https://github.com/webrecorder/browsertrix-behaviors) including autoscroll, video autoplay and site-specific behaviors.
 - YAML-based configuration, passed via file or via stdin.
 - Seed lists and per-seed scoping rules.
 - URL blocking rules to block capture of specific URLs (including by iframe URL and/or by iframe contents).
 - Screencasting: Ability to watch crawling in real-time (experimental).
+- Screenshotting: Ability to take thumbnails, full page screenshots, and/or screenshots of the initial page view.
 - Optimized (non-browser) capture of non-HTML resources.
 - Extensible Puppeteer driver script for customizing behavior per crawl or page.
 - Ability to create and reuse browser profiles interactively or via automated user/password login using an embedded browser.
-- Multi-platform support -- prebuilt Docker images available for Intel/AMD and Apple (M1) CPUs.
+- Multi-platform support -- prebuilt Docker images available for Intel/AMD and Apple Silicon (M1/M2) CPUs.

 ## Getting Started